Haji Gayib bathhouse

-Intake portal of the bathhouse is rectangular shaped.
-Whole complex of the bathhouse is divided into 3 groups: dressing room, changing room and a bathing area.
+The intake portal of the bathhouse is rectangular shaped.
+The whole complex of the bathhouse is divided into 3 groups: dressing room, changing room and a bathing area.
 The dressing and changing rooms have octagonal halls, surrounded by small rooms.
 Vaults and domes have various figured outlines and were implemented thoroughly.
 There is a pool with warm and cold water in the centre of the hall.
-Floors are covered with stone plates.
+The floors are covered with stone plates.
 Heating is promoted by ceramic pipes or channels under the floors of the rooms.
-Warm air, produced by water heating circulates along these channels.
+Warm air, produced by water heating, circulates along these channels.